 If you’re planting into a raised bed, pick up some high quality vegetable soil from your local garden centre or nursery.
 When starting a new patch or in between crops, it’s important to add some other ingredients to your soil mix to feed your vegetables.
 A good compost, manure and blood & bone will all do wonders for your soil and in turn your vegetables.
 Be sure to mix the ingredients around as if you’re baking a cake before you get planting.
 A cultivating tool like the STIHL MultiSystem or KombiSystem with the pick tynes attachment will help you do this quickly and effectively.

 WHAT TO PLANT AND WHEN

-One of the biggest advantages of planting ahead of Winter is that there is less maintenance involved.
-If you reside in the southern states, don’t worry to water your veggies unless you’ve experienced and unusual dry spell.
-If you’re in the top end of the country, watering once a week during winter should do the trick.
-Giving your patch a feed with organic matter such as manure or seaweed solution every couple of weeks will keep them healthy and thriving.
+If you reside in the northern states, don’t worry to water your veggies too often unless you’ve experienced and unusual dry spell as it’s typically wet and rainy at this time of year.
+If you’re in the southern states, keeping an eye on the moisture levels in your soil is crucial to the success or your patch.
+As a rule of thumb, if you soil feels dry, it’s due for a drink.
+Giving your patch a feed with organic matter such as manure or seaweed solution every couple of weeks will also keep them healthy and thriving.